 Now, you don’t need to be profitable to sell the business or patent.
 Facebook was not profitable in the beginning.
 Nevertheless, investors were willing to give them money because of their potential.
 The same may be true of your invention.
 However, in general, the further along the route to profitability you can take your idea, the better your chances of selling the business or patent.

 Let me explain.
 If you file a patent application to secure patent pendency, that has some value.
 You have a priority date that others might need.
 If you can show a working prototype, then that shows proof of concept.
 If you can build a profitable business based on the patented invention, then that also shows proof of market demand.
 You also probably have some trade secret knowledge that makes your business successful.
 Now, if your patent application matured into a patent, then that acts as a barrier to entry against your competitors and can protect your market segment.

 A profitable business has value because it is a revenue stream.
 However, buyers and owners are always thinking about when competitors will come in to compete and reduce or take away customers.
 A patent helps to reduce that threat because you can exclude competitors from your market segment.

 Growing up, my parents were small business owner-operators.
-They owned dry cleaner.
+They owned a dry cleaner.
 The greatest fear that they had was whether another dry cleaner would come in across the street dividing the available customers who dry clean their clothes.
-Your patent gives you the right to exclude or stop your competitor from staring a competing shop across the street speaking figuratively, of course.
+Your patent gives you the right to exclude or stop your competitor from starting at a competing shop across the street speaking figuratively, of course.